Arash217/browser-technologies-1819/Week1/README.md

 ### 2.1 How to test
 - Google Chrome: Developer tools > Network tab > Change from online/no throttling to custom preset.
 - [Charles](https://www.charlesproxy.com/) is a cross-platform desktop tool for simulating bandwidth.

+### 2.2 Examples
+- [Simple website of a friend](http://de-klus-specialist.nl/) takes 11.87 seconds to load with the slow 3G simulation of Google Chrome.

+### 2.3 How to reduce load times
+Website of friend:
+- Images are way too big.
+Compression can be used to reduce the size.
+The green background image on the homepage can even be replaced with a gradient.
+- CSS files can be compressed.
+- JavaScript files can be compressed.

 ## Source
 - https://usabilla.com/blog/how-to-design-for-color-blindness/